Donald Trump Assassination: Magnatone CEO Ted Kornblum Apologizes For ‘Insensitive’ Facebook Message

 — MLH_TX (@MarthaLivingmar) January 30, 2017

-Unfortunately, the Facebook post is hardly the only example of social media speculation and/or threats about a Donald Trump assassination.
+Unfortunately, the Facebook post is hardly the only example of social media speculation or threats of a Donald Trump assassination.

-Shortly after the presidential election, for example, the CEO of tech firm PacketSled resigned his position after taking to Facebook to threaten to kill the-then president-elect with a sniper file.
+Shortly after the presidential election, for example, the CEO of tech firm PacketSled resigned his position after taking to Facebook to threaten to kill the then-president-elect with a sniper rifle.
 He quickly apologized for what he described as a “flawed joke.”

 A Dallas high school teacher is currently under investigation by school district officials for apparently acting out a Donald Trump assassination with a water pistol in the classroom in a brief Instagram video on Inauguration Day.
 Officials have placed on administrative leave.